September is PCOS Awareness Month

 Making Healthy Diet and Lifestyle Changes

 One of the best gifts women with polycystic ovarian syndrome can give to themselves is a good quality carbohydrate/lean protein diet.
 Many women with PCOS find they are able to lose weight and stabilize blood sugar levels naturally, which gives the pancreas a break.
 Once these pieces are in place, they have more energy to support a regular exercise program, which continues the positive health cycle.
+In addition increasing Omega-3 intake, eating more frequent, small meals and paying attention to foods and ingredients that counteract the inflammatory response is helpful.

 Birth Control Pills